jungmyung-lee/ljm-basketball-academy-web-platform/README.md

 - technical implementation efficiency
 - with user empathy and accessibility

-so that non-technical users could engage with the platform intuitively while maintaining communication grounded in:

-- clarity
-- safety
-- and trust

 ---

 # Validation — Evidence-Based Operational & Community Trust Indicators